-- Assess the risk category of the rail safety worker. - Section 5.1 and Figure 6 of the Standard provide guidance and a flowchart to assist in the assessment of the risks associated with the tasks carried out by the various types of rail safety worker.
-An example could be that the level of risk for a person who works in a workshop is likely to be less than a mainline train driver. - Figure 9 describes the Risk Assessment Process to be carried out; - Determine how they will accredit health professionals; - Arrange for pre-employment health assessments to be carried out prior to engagement as a rail safety worker; - Ensure that any person who is "Fit for Duty Conditional" understands and conforms to those conditions when carrying out rail safety work; - Should describe how to use the standard NTC forms, and how, and to whom the forms are issued.
+- > Assess the risk category of the rail safety worker and determine the health assessment requirements. - Section 2.3 and Figure 7 of the Standard provide guidance and a flowchart to assist in the assessment of the risks associated with the tasks carried out by the various types of rail safety worker. - Figure 8 describes the steps in determining the health assessment requirements; - Demonstrate that they use AHPs authorised to conduct health assessments for rail safety workers; - > Arrange for Pre-employment Health Assessments to be carried out prior to engagement as a rail safety worker, as well as Periodic Health Assessments; - Demonstrate that they use the standard NTC forms appropriately.

-All rail safety workers (including contractors) should understand their obligations and whether the need to be to be a holder of a current health assessment;

-- Operations Managers & Supervisors should ensure that rail safety workers who require health assessments only perform rail safety work when deemed "Fit for Duty"; - Safety Managers and Administrative Staff should make sure that health assessment records /registers/databases are kept up to date; - All persons follow the procedures for organising, attending, managing and responding to health assessments as described in the Standard and the operator's procedures.
+- All rail safety workers (including contractors) should understand their obligations and the need to be a holder of a current health assessment certificate and only perform rail safety work when deemed "Fit for Duty"; - > Safety managers and administrative staff should make sure that health assessment records/registers/databases are kept up to date; - > All persons should follow the procedures for organising, attending, managing and responding to health assessments as described in the Standard and the operator's procedures.